Expert commercial roofing services with a quick, reliable inspection. Call Us Today! +1 806-404-1250

 How can you coat an old tar and gravel roof?

 You can restore older built-up roofs (BUR) using asphalt-based emulsions.
-These coatings are compatible with the existing bitumen and work to rejuvenate the dried-out oils in the old roofing felt.
-This process reseals the waterproofing layer and stops leaks without requiring the expensive and messy removal of the old gravel and tar system.
+These coatings are compatible with the existing bitumen and work to rejuvenate the dried-out oils in the old roofing felt, resealing the waterproofing layer and stopping leaks, without the expensive, messy removal of the old gravel and tar.

 What is the best way to fix metal roof leaks?

-Metal roofs usually leak at the seams and around screws due to rust and thermal expansion (the metal moving as it heats and cools).
-A fluid-applied membrane like silicone or a hybrid coating is the best fix because it encapsulates the screws and seams in a single, seamless layer.
-Core Commercial Roofing & Coatings uses these systems to stop rust in its tracks and prevent the metal panels from pulling apart.
+Metal roofs usually leak at the seams and around screws as the panels expand and contract with heat.
+A fluid-applied membrane like silicone or a hybrid coating is the best fix because it encapsulates the screws and seams in one seamless layer.
+Core Commercial Roofing & Coatings uses these systems to stop rust and keep the panels from pulling apart.

 How long do commercial roof coatings last?

-A properly installed roof coating system generally lasts between 10 to 20 years, depending on the thickness of the application (measured in mils).
-As a GAF GoldElite Commercial Contractor, Core Commercial Roofing & Coatings can offer NDL (No Dollar Limit) warranties up to 25 years on qualifying systems – a level of protection that standard contractors simply cannot provide.
+A properly installed coating system generally lasts in the range of 10 to 20 years, depending on how thick the application is (measured in mils) and how well it’s maintained.
+As a GAF GoldElite Commercial Contractor, Core Commercial Roofing & Coatings can offer NDL (No Dollar Limit) warranties up to 25 years on qualifying systems, a level of protection standard contractors can’t provide.

 Why is coating cheaper than roof replacement?